American Civil War Life: Union Infantryman - Life on Campaign 3

 For the infantry, two Companies of each infantry Regiment, other than the Color Company, were designated the Skirmisher Companies.
 When not detailed as Skirmishers, or after they were driven-in or recalled, these Companies regrouped into line of battle and rejoined their Regiment.
 If occasions called for it, entire Regiments, not just two Companies of each, were detailed as Skirmishers.

-Main Body - Regiments / Battalions of Brigade
+Order of March - Regiments / Battalions of Brigade

-In the main body of the Army, the first unit in the order of march was an infantry Regiment, less the already-mentioned two Skirmish Companies already deployed.
+The first unit in the order of march was an infantry Regiment, less the already-mentioned two Skirmish Companies already deployed.
 The Regiment marched by the flank, and the commanding officer and staff of the Regiment rode their horses in front of all.

 In the absence of wagons, the army used mules with supplies strapped onto their backs.
 Mules were excellent beasts of burden, at least when they behaved.
 The mules were again led by Mule Drivers, one per mule if possible